idfive/Developer-Documentation/docs/back-end/drupal/drupal-sitebuilding.md

 #### Help Text

-Help text is normally aimed at admins and site builders, and is neccesary to provide a great admin experience.
+Help text is normally aimed at admins and site builders, and is necessary to provide a great admin experience.
 It is easy to overlook this, but it is the key to providing a great admin experience, and sometimes even for developers to more readily understand what is going on when revisiting older projects.

 - All custom modules should, at a minimum utilize a `hook_help()` to show the modules (properly formatted) README.md.
 - Consider adding help text/etc to entity add/edit forms to explain how things work.